-3.2.6 Hazel dormouse
+3.2.7 Hazel dormouse

 Hedgerows to be crossed by the proposed routes were reviewed to assess their connectivity to the surrounding network of hedgerows and areas of woodland, including ancient woodland, using OS mapping.
 The assessment considered the results of the initial ecological survey (identification of species rich / species poor hedgerows / management).
-The requirement for dormouse habitat suitability surveys were identified and undertaken at S04 and S05.

-The habitats adjacent to the proposed new route at S05 (ancient woodland and hedgerows) are considered to be optimal.
-The habitats adjacent to the proposed new route at S04 are considered to be sub-optimal for dormice (species poor hedgerow with gaps, grass and tall ruderal) and no further surveys are required.
+The requirement for dormouse habitat suitability surveys were identified and undertaken at S04 The habitats adjacent to the proposed new route at S04 are considered to be sub-optimal for dormice (species poor hedgerow with gaps, grass and tall ruderal) and no further surveys are required.